Bukunmikuti/view-router/README.md

 | :---------------: | :---------------: | :---------------: |
 | ```routeTo()``` | Navigate to the specified view.
 Accepts view id as parameter | executes render() |
  </details>

+ # Browser support
+ View Router currently works well on modern browsers that supports async/await, fetch API and other es6 features.
+ We plan on supporting old browsers in the future release.<br>
+ Check all supported browsers [here](https://caniuse.com/?search=es6)

  # Contribution
  You can contribute by making pull requests to fix issues,